StormberryAS/StarMap/README.md

 ## Brand Identity

-Designed with the Stormberry signature dark mode, glassmorphism UI, Inter font, and sovereign AI credit.
+Designed and built by **[Stormberry A.S.](https://stormberry.as)** with its signature dark mode, glassmorphism UI, Inter font, and sovereign AI credit.

 &copy; 2026 Stormberry A.S.
 All rights reserved.